 2. Locomotive Demonstrations

 Golden Spike Utah replica trains: Juniper and No. 119 are on display.
 They come rolling out on public display at 10 AM and 10:30 AM.
 There is a demonstration at 1 pm.
 At 4 pm the trains are taken back to the engine house.

 We visited the engine house and got to see the trains up close.
 The trains are large and colorful!
 You can go up into one of the trains.
 If you have a little one that loves machines, this will be a great stop for him or her.

-After the visitor center you can jump in your car and take a auto tour.
+After the visitor center, you can jump in your car and take an auto tour.
 The west auto tour is seven miles long and is home to the “10 Miles of Track, Laid in one Day” sign where the Central Pacific Railroad built 10 miles and 56 feet of track on April 28th, 1869.